mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 I am doing right now as I type my thesis--is to think that the speed at which I type this document has to do with two things: The probability of me being actively working on these notes times the rate at which I type these notes once I engage in the activity.
-The reason this splitting makes sense is that we can include the effect of the regulation by a transcriptional repressor as a reduction of the time (the probability) that the RNAP can be bound to the promoter by effectively taking away probability mass.
+The reason this separation makes sense is that we can include the effect of the regulation by a transcriptional repressor as a reduction of the time (the probability) that the RNAP can be bound to the promoter.
 Furthermore, since we are assuming that the binding and unbinding of the RNAP happen at a timescale much faster than the downstream events, we can assume this binding reaction is in quasi-equilibrium, for which we can use the powerful theoretical framework of statistical mechanics.
 Let us now delve into the basics of this physical theory.

 ### The unreasonable effectiveness of unrealistic simplifications